Chin Baptist Convention: The forming of Zomi Baptist Convention

-For an organization, the Constitution drafting committee was led by the Rev. S.T Hau Go together with the most senior and revered Pastors Rev. Sang Ling from Hakha, and the second eldest and most respected pastor Rev. Sang Fen.
-The committee held a meeting at Falam Baptist Church on late October and early November 1952.
-The meeting decided to form one Baptist organization and the organization was named Zomi Baptist Convention (ZBC) which comprised Falam Baptist Association, Tedim Baptist Association and Hakha Baptist Association.
-On March 5–7, 1953 Zomi Baptist Convention was officially and universally adopted by the general meeting in Saikah, Thantlang township.
+For an organization, the Constitution drafting committee was led by the Rev. S.T Hau Go together with the most senior and revered Pastor Rev. Sang Ling from Hakha, and the second eldest and most respected pastor Rev. Sang Fen.
+The committee held a meeting at Falam Baptist Church in late October and early November 1952.
+The meeting decided to form one Baptist organization, and the organization was named Zomi Baptist Convention (ZBC), which comprised Falam Baptist Association, Tedim Baptist Association and Hakha Baptist Association.
+On March 5–7, 1953, the Zomi Baptist Convention was officially and universally adopted by the general meeting in Saikah, Thantlang township.
 The general meeting was attended by 3,000 Chin Christians.
 The constitution was also approved in 1954 at the general meeting held in Khuasak, Tedim township.

 Rev. S.T.
 Hau Go was the first general secretary of ZBC.
-He received MA from Madras University in 1946.
-He was also a 1950 alumnus of Eastern Theological Seminary in Philadelphia with Master of Religious Education (M.R.E).
+He received an MA from Madras University in 1946.
+He was also a 1950 alumnus of Eastern Theological Seminary in Philadelphia with a Master of Religious Education (M.R.E).
 He returned to Chin Hills and played a key role in forming Zomi Baptist Convention, Tedim Baptist Association and Kale Valleys Baptist Association.
-He later retired as a professor of English Department at Rangoon University.
+He later retired as a professor of the English Department at Rangoon University.

 Bible school

-In accordance with recommendation from Rev. Soward, the Bible school began at Tedim in 1953 under the supervision of Rev. S.T.
+In accordance with the recommendation from Rev. Soward, the Bible school began at Tedim in 1953 under the supervision of Rev. S.T.
 Hau Go with Saya Lun Cung Nung and others.
 When Rev. S.T.
 Hau Go served as ZBC Secretary, the Bible school was moved to Hakha under the supervision of the Johnsons (Rev. Robert Johnson).
 Then, the school was moved from Hakha to Falam in 1959.
 The name of the Bible school has been changed throughout history and as of 2013, it was named Chin Christian Institute of Theology.
-The college was accepted as a member institute of the Association for Theological Education in South East Asia, in 1982.
+The college was accepted as a member institute of the Association for Theological Education in South East Asia in 1982.
 The bible school Bachelor of Theology (B.Th) was accredited by the Association for Theological Education in South East Asia in 1991.
-The Bible school now offered Agricultural studies in to their course.
+The Bible school now offered Agricultural studies in their course.

 The mission hospital never materialized.
-Although, there was a medical doctor who wanted to come and work in the Chin Hills.
-The allotment for equipment of $30,000 had to be diverted to other place.
+Although there was a medical doctor who wanted to come and work in the Chin Hills.
+The allotment for equipment of $30,000 had to be diverted to another place.

 Schism and formation of Zomi Baptist Convention of Myanmar

-In 1995, the four Associations namely Tonzang Township Baptist Association (TTBA), Tedim Baptist Association (TBA), Kale Zomi Baptist Association (KZBA), and Tamu Valley Baptist Association (TVBA) walked out from ZBC triennial meetings at Khuasak during 5–9 April 1995 and formed an organization called Zomi Baptist Convention of Myanmar (ZBCM).
-Out of the four-Associations three of them went on and decided to join Southern Baptist Convention and Tedim Baptist Association alone withdraws from ZBCM and decided to remain in the Myanmar Baptist Convention.
+In 1995, the four Associations, namely Tonzang Township Baptist Association (TTBA), Tedim Baptist Association (TBA), Kale Zomi Baptist Association (KZBA), and Tamu Valley Baptist Association (TVBA) walked out from the ZBC triennial meetings at Khuasak during 5–9 April 1995 and formed an organization called Zomi Baptist Convention of Myanmar (ZBCM).
+Out of the four associations, three of them went on and decided to join Southern Baptist Convention and Tedim Baptist Association alone withdraws from ZBCM and decided to remain in the Myanmar Baptist Convention.